bethel-physics/helloworld/README.md

 ## Problem 3:<a name="5"></a>

-How long it would take to repeat the Gauss elimination calculation from Problem 2 if you were to repeat it on the ENIAC (330 flops)?
+How long it would take to repeat the Gauss elimination calculation from Problem 2 if you were to repeat it on the ENIAC (330 single-precision flops)?

 [Published with MATLAB® R2014b](http://www.mathworks.com/products/matlab/)